gshaposhnikov/my_first_website_template_of_2009/README.md

 ## HTML

 ### This website template was developed in 2009, the template has been tested.
 In this template, I used HTML markup and animation for the site.
-Running lines HTML, using the tag, the template uses three directions of movement of the text (from left to right, right to left, bottom to top).
+Running lines HTML, using the tag marquee, the template uses three directions of movement of the text (from left to right, right to left, bottom to top).

 #### Site template structure: